twardoch/text-to-speech-training/docs/harvard-ngsl-sentences.md

 Type out three lists of orders.
 The harder he tried the less he got done.
 Two plus seven is less than ten.
-Guess the result from the ﬁrst scores.
+Guess the result from the first scores.
-Drop the two when you add the ﬁgures.
+Drop the two when you add the figures.
 Sunday is the best part of the week.
 Where were they when the noise started.
 Write at once or you may forget it.